 Realism Isn’t Important

-As we see with industrial signage, often the best way to get an idea across is with the simplest representation.
+Often the best way to get an idea across is with the simplest representation.
 Hazard Warning signs are a perfect example of this.
 Why not sketch yourself a set of ‘Life’ doodles you can use in your bullet journal.

 I really love the image above.
 Simple Complexity?
 Or Complex Simplicity?
 I will let you decide.

 Look at the way the wonderful sweeping lines are emphasized by the areas filled with straight lines.
 Allow yourself to be drawn in as you follow those lines around the picture.
 I get lost in it every time I look at it.
-A few select black areas can lift the image from the page and create depth.
+A few select dark areas can lift the image from the page and create depth.
 You can simply add areas at any time, it doesn’t have to ‘be’ anything.

 Seeing Things Simply